Ten Years and Counting, Honoring a Decade of Partnership with Donor Network West

 Sharon Swain, Donor Transfer Program Manager at Donor Network West, has worked with Royal crews for years.
 She remembers when the partnership first began.“You started with us when you were a much smaller company,” she said.
 “You were just beginning to do critical care transports.
 And from the beginning, you treated our work like a priority.
 That has always stayed with me.”

 Sharon’s background is in critical care nursing.
 She left the bedside to do this work full-time and took a pay cut to do it.
 What she found was purpose.
+Her dedication highlights the human element behind organ donation, emphasizing that compassion and expertise go hand-in-hand in this life-saving process.

 “I think people forget that you can still have purpose in death,” she said.
 “For families, knowing that someone else will live because their loved one donated makes an impossible situation feel just a little more meaningful.
 That matters.”

 Our crews don’t do donor calls for recognition.
 They do it because they care.
 And they ask questions.
 They want to know which organs were placed and how the donor will help someone else.
+This curiosity and dedication reflect Royal Ambulance’s mission to prioritize patient-centered care in every aspect of donor transport.

 “It’s not just a shift for them,” Sharon said.
 “It’s something they take seriously.
 You can tell.”